grqz/grqz/files/dyn.md

 Did you know?
-This repo is just to keep my Github Commits green.
+I created this repo just to keep my Github contribution graph green.
-I use a ssh key so that no one can see my real commits(except for merging things).
+I use another email as `user.email` so that people can't see my real contributions(except for prs/issues).
-Seems like submitting prs with this account is inevitable...